 Gratitude is a Choice

 We aren’t all in the financial position Susan is, but gratitude is not a trait that some have and others don’t.
 Gratitude is a choice, one that becomes easier the more we practice it.
-We all have so much to be grateful for each day, it should be our greatest joy to give our thanks to God.
-But we must start by intentionally cultivating a heart of gratitude.
+We all have so much for which to be grateful for, but we must start by intentionally cultivating a heart of gratitude.
 I challenge you to begin by simply answering the upcoming season’s many “How are you” questions with a quick reflection on your blessings and a heartfelt “I’m grateful”.
 Imagine the conversation you’ll start!
 It might be one you’ll both be grateful you had.